Whenever a new application has to be developed, the first question arises of the technology, framework, and programming language to be utilized.

 • Less documentation is available, making it difficult to learn and identify solutions to complexities in programming.

-• Sometimes it is not suitable for large projects, as defining more and more functions can create errors, loopholes, glitches in the final solution.
+• Sometimes it is not suitable for large projects, as defining more and more functions can create errors, loopholes, and glitches in the final solution.

 • Graph-based algorithms don’t work properly and run slower as compared to OOP.

-Which One to use Functional Programming or OOP?
+Which One to use, Functional Programming or OOP?

 After assessing the definition, core concept, pros, and cons of Functional Programming vs. Object-Oriented Programming, the next step is to understand which projects you can use these paradigms.